Ball Four

-Ball Four is a book written by former Major League Baseball pitcher Jim Bouton (1939-2019) in 1970.
+Ball Four: My Life and Hard Times Throwing the Knuckleball in the Big Leagues is a book by Major League Baseball pitcher Jim Bouton, edited by Leonard Shecter and first published in 1970.
 The book is a diary of Bouton's 1969 season, spent with the Seattle Pilots and then the Houston Astros following a late-season trade.
-In it, Bouton also recounts much of his baseball career, spent mainly with the New York Yankees.
+Bouton also recounts much of his earlier baseball career, spent mainly with the New York Yankees.

-Despite its controversy at the time, with baseball commissioner Bowie Kuhn's attempts to discredit it and label it as detrimental to the sport, it is considered to be one of the most important sports books ever written and the only sports-themed book to make the New York Public Library's 1996 list of Books of the Century.
-It also is listed in Time magazine's 100 greatest non-fiction books of all time.
+The book was controversial for divulging many unflattering facts about the sport and its players; baseball commissioner Bowie Kuhn attempted to discredit it and label it as detrimental to the sport.
+It is considered a landmark in American sports literature, and was the only sports-themed book included on the New York Public Library's 1996 list of Books of the Century, under the category "Popular Culture & Mass Entertainment".
+It was also included on Time's list of the 100 greatest non-fiction books published since the magazine's founding in 1923.